Posted in Uncategorized

 Oakland Tribune 1922

-Across the valley, Merriewood was opened in also in 1922.
+Across the valley, Merriewood was also opened in 1922.
 In addition to selling lots, the company also sold lots with small bungalows, the purchaser choosing the style of home to be built.
 Within two years, they sold 250 of these homes.

 In Merriewood there are streets named for some of the signs of the Zodiac like Aquarius, Aries (no longer used,) Capricorn (my street,) Leo, Taurus, Uranus, and Virgo.